apache/hudi/rfc/rfc-37/rfc-37.md

 be extended and shared for this partition also.
 The type field will be used to detect the bloom filter payload record.
 Here is the schema for the bloom filter payload record.
 ```
   {
-            "doc": "Metadata about base file bloom filters",
+      "doc": "Metadata Index of bloom filters for all data files in the user table",
       "name": "BloomFilterMetadata",
       "type": [
           "null",
           {
-                    "doc": "Base FileID and its BloomFilter details",
+              "doc": "Data file bloom filter details",
               "name": "HoodieMetadataBloomFilter",
               "type": "record",
               "fields": [
                   {
-                            "doc": "Version/type of the bloom filter metadata",
+                      "doc": "Bloom filter type code",
-                            "name": "version",
+                      "name": "type",
                       "type": "string"
                   },
                   {
                       "doc": "Instant timestamp when this metadata was created/updated",
                       "name": "timestamp",
                       "type": "string"
                   },
                   {
                       "doc": "Bloom filter binary byte array",
-                            "name": "bloomfilter",
+                      "name": "bloomFilter",
                       "type": "bytes"
                   },
                   {
-                            "doc": "True if this entry is deleted",
+                      "doc": "Bloom filter entry valid/deleted flag",
                       "name": "isDeleted",
                       "type": "boolean"
+                  },
+                  {
+                      "doc": "Reserved bytes for future use",
+                      "name": "reserved",
+                      "type": "bytes"
                   }
               ]
           }
       ]
   }
 ```

 The key for the bloom filter record would be an encoded string representing the partition and base file combo.
 The partition and the file names are converted to deterministic hash based IDs, and then they are base64 encoded.
 Hash based IDs are easy to generate for the incoming new inserts records and for the lookup for the updated records.
-It and doesn't need any dictionary to be added for the reverse lookups.
+It doesn't need any dictionary to be added for the reverse lookups.
 Hash bits are chosen based on the cardinality and the collision probability desired for the support max scale deployment.
 Base64 encoding the hash IDs further reduces the on-disk storage space for these keys.